karldreta/EtchASketch-OdinProject/README.md

 --- Adding elements to the DOM from inside the JS.
 --- Looping an x number of inputs.
---- But the most important part is understanding Flexbox properties to align things evenly inside the container.
 --- Events and Hovering.
 --- Randomization of colors.

+# But the most important part is understanding Flexbox properties to align the boxes evenly inside the container.

 --- Also did the Extra Credits